2014–15 Scottish Premiership

 The 2014–15 Scottish Premiership was the second season of the Scottish Premiership, the highest division of Scottish football.
 The season began on 9 August 2014 and ended on the 31 May 2015.
 Celtic were the defending champions.

 Twelve teams contested the league: Aberdeen, Celtic, Dundee, Dundee United, Hamilton Academical, Inverness CT, Kilmarnock, Motherwell, Partick Thistle, Ross County, St Johnstone and St Mirren.
-Due to the relegation of Edinburgh-based teams Heart of Midlothian and Hibernian in 2014, this season marked the first time in football history in which Scotland's capital city had no representatives in the top league.
+Due to the relegation of Edinburgh-based teams Heart of Midlothian and Hibernian in 2014, this season marked the first time in football history in which a capital city had no representatives in the top league.

 On 2 May, Celtic clinched their fourth title in a row after Aberdeen lost 1–0 away at Dundee United, leaving Celtic 11 points clear with three games to play.

 Teams

 Dundee were promoted from the Scottish Championship.
 Heart of Midlothian were relegated from the Scottish Premiership.

 Hibernian finished in the play-off position in the Scottish Premiership.
 They lost to Hamilton Academical who took the final place in the second edition of the competition, a result which left the Scottish capital Edinburgh without a club in the top flight of Scottish football for the 2014–15 season.